Jotxe242/SOS/README.md

 # SOS
-This is a observatory to visualize the scientometric production in the C3
+This is a observatory to visualize the scientometric production in the C3 using the library Dash-Cytospace